mayanklushte/mayanklushte/README.md

 - 👋 Hi, I’m @mayanklushte
-- 👀 I’m interested in learing new things and then applying them in my projects
+- 👀 I’m interested in learning new things and then applying them in my projects
 - 🌱 I’m currently learning Django rest framework and react.js
 - 💞️ I’m looking to collaborate on django projects which are unique and have certain challenges to build